Carrickfergus (song): Performances

-The song "The Water is Wide" has a similar tune and very similar lyrics in some lines.
-Recordings have been made by many people including Bob Dylan, Pete Seeger, The Seekers and two former members of The Byrds, Roger Mcguinn and Chris Hillman, who both did solo versions.
+Other recordings of "Carrickfergus" have been made by Bob Dylan, Pete Seeger, The Seekers and two former members of The Byrds, Roger Mcguinn and Chris Hillman, who both did solo versions.
 Bryan Ferry also did a version on his 1978 album The Bride Stripped Bare.
 A cover of the song is also included on The McKrells' 2000 album "Hit The Ground Running".